ollypom/ee-kubeapps/README.md

 # Guides for Stuff during the Docker EE2 Beta

-Stuff in here might work, it might not, it will also change as we go through the beta relases and on to GA
+Stuff in here might work, it might not, it will constantly be changing as we learn more kube :)